- +1 624 518 1345

 Those interested in a career in health, nursing and/or medicine have plenty of paths from which to choose.
 Individuals who would like to work in direct patient care could consider the following jobs, among others:

-The Medical Scientist Training Program at the University of Washington was established in 1971.
+The Medical Scientist Training Program (combined M.D./Ph.D. program) was established at Vanderbilt University in 1964.

 This article provides a brief overview of the benefits of and differences between English as a Second Language (ESL) programs and Intensive English Programs (IEPs).